Frequently asked questions

 Can we submit a proposal for research outside of the SGB Evidence Fund focus in 2019 on business accelerators and incubators?

-Although, in 2019, we are particularly interested in projects that focus on the effectiveness of business accelerators and incubators, we still welcome proposals on any topic related to growth and productivity of SGBs in Africa, South Asia, and Latin America.
+Although, in 2019, we are particularly interested in projects that focus on the effectiveness of business accelerators and incubators, we still welcome proposals on any topic related to growth and productivity of SGBs in Africa, South and Southeast Asia, and Latin America.
 The proposals should aid in our understanding of if and how accelerators/incubators lead to higher survival rates or faster growth of SGBs, and identify which components of the bundle of services offered by accelerators/incubators are most important in generating positive outcomes.

 What type of research would be considered for the proposal?